Is Etsy a legit website?

 Will Etsy refund my money if I am scammed?

 Etsy’s Purchase Protection program gives buyers the right to claim a refund in case of “non-delivery, late delivery, damage, or if an item you receive is not as described in the listing.”
-A refund is not guaranteed in all cases, but Etsy will mediate the dispute and make a decision.
-If they decide in favor of the buyer, Etsy will refund the total amount for the item and shipping cost.
+A refund is not guaranteed in all cases, but Etsy will evaluate claims on a case-by-case basis, mediate disputes, and make a decision.
+If they decide in favor of the buyer, Etsy will usually refund the total amount for the item and shipping cost.

 Protect your personal information with Avast